Lowe's® Severe Weather® Treated Wood with Ecolife

 IBC and IRC Building Code Compliant, Ecolife Stabilized Weather-Resistant Wood is AWPA standardized and building-code approved (Use Categories U1, UC3B) for above-ground applications such as decks, fencing, wood framing and similar projects.
 (Not intended for contact with soil).

 The AWPA Standards are the only treated wood standards directly referenced in the IBC and IRC.
 Look for “AWPA U1” on the end tags of all treated lumber used for exterior projects.
-Click here for AWPA information on how to specify treated wood.

 The Prescriptive Residential Deck Construction Guide includes guidance compiled by the American Wood Council (AWC) on provisions of the International Residential Code (IRC) pertaining to single level residential wood deck construction.
 To ensure that you always have the latest version of the document, click on the highlighted text above to review the most current on the AWC’s website.
 This document is subject to updates and revisions.